Essential 50+ Python Interview Questions

 Python

-• For numbers, the + the character works as a mathematical operator:
+• For numbers, the + operator works as a mathematical addition operator

-• For string, the + the character works concatenation operator
+• For string, the + operator works concatenation operator

 • The mix of string and numbers will give an error